 - Anatomy of a Migraine

-- Neck Pain as a Migraine Symptom
+- _Neck Pain as a Migraine Symptom _

 Nobody can diagnose without examining you in person, reviewing your medical history, and discussing your symptoms with you.
 That means that we can’t tell you if your headaches are Migraines, but we can offer you information.

 Unfortunately, most doctors learn very little about Migraine and other headache disorders in medical school, and most don’t do continuing medical education in this area.
 If your doctor isn’t able to help you, it may well be time to consult a Migraine and headache specialist.
 It’s important to note that neurologists aren’t necessarily Migraine and headache specialists.
 Take a look at the article Migraine and Headache Specialists - What’s So Special?
-If you need help finding a Migraine specialist, check the Find a Health Care Specialist on the ACHE web site.
+If you need help finding a Migraine specialist, check the Find a Health Care Specialist on the _ACHE web site _.

 John Claude Krusz and Teri Robert